Kernel Wealth review: Invest in NZ and global index funds

-Kernel offers three different indexes.
-Each of them is composed of a basket of different assets, letting you invest in a different aspect of New Zealand’s economy.
+Kernel offers six different index funds.
+Each is composed of a basket of different assets, letting you invest in different aspects of the New Zealand and the global economy

 The available indexes are:

-- NZ20.
+- NZ 20 Fund.
 The 20 largest listed companies in New Zealand.
-These companies represent a diverse range of industries, and include household names like a2 Milk and Air New Zealand.
+These companies represent a diverse range of industries and include household names like a2 Milk and Air New Zealand.

 - NZ Small & Mid Cap Opportunities Fund.
 Formerly known as NZ Level 9, this is an index fund of smaller, but still quite large, New Zealand companies with a market capitalisation of between $100 million and $1 billion.
 While encompassing a diverse range of industries, it leans towards real estate and consumer goods.
 The fund includes household names including Briscoes and Hallenstein Glasson.

 - NZ Commercial Property Fund.
 A basket of eight different real estate investment trusts, encompassing over 300 properties across New Zealand including office buildings, industrial estates and shopping malls.

-You can mix and match these to create a combination portfolio, as well as set up automatic investments into your chosen balance of portfolios.
+You can mix and match these to create a combined portfolio, as well as set up automatic investments into your chosen balance of portfolios.

 How much does it cost?